 Did Jim Waddell actually "jump ship"?
 He was hired in Scotland and "failed to be aboard" when the ship sailed back home.
 At the same time, he was listed as a passenger on the ship, which is unusual for crew on the Canadian passenger lists.
 It must not have been a surprise that he didn't work the trip back.

 On arrival in the port of St. John, New Brunswick, Jim completed the "Canada, Ocean Arrivals (Form 30A)" declaring his current occupation as steward and his intention to stay in Canada and work as a janitor.
 The outgoing UK and incoming Canadian passengers lists are also available on Ancestry.

 The declaration also mentions a "cousin" J. McKenzie whose actual relationship to Jim has not been discovered.

-Jim Waddell saved his landing card from his arrival in Canada which is in my possession almost 100 years later.
+Jim Waddell saved his landing card from his arrival in Canada which is in my possession more than 100 years later.